awsdocs/aws-organizations-docs/doc_source/orgs_manage_ous.md

 ## Renaming an OU<a name="rename_ou"></a>

-When signed in to your organization's master account, you can rename an OU\.
+When signed in to your organization's management account, you can rename an OU\.
 To do this, complete the following steps\.

 **Minimum permissions**
 To rename an OU within a root in your AWS organization, you must have the following permissions: